All workshops occur on Friday, May 3.

 Trail Building Workshop by Kenny Wawsczyk

 Hike in and join us for a trail building workshop!
 While some of us may be expert trail builders, it is always great to have a refresher course to help us better teach new trail builders.
 NCTA HQ personnel will cover basic layout, design and construction of trails in the wilderness.
 They will also highlight trail maintenance and safety tips for trail crews to practice.
-Participants will practice everything they learn in “class” right away by heading to the trail and building a 0.1-mile spur trail to a viewing platform of a beaver pond.
+Participants will practice everything they learn in “class” right away by heading to the trail and building a 0.1-mile spur trail to a viewing platform of a beaver pond in the Jordan Valley Pathway.
 Afterwards the crew will hike out to the Jordan River National Fish Hatchery, where a tour is available.
 This is a standalone, all-day workshop.

 Session 1: 1:00 – 1:50 PM